graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 If you have written a custom name converter, you must now implement `INameConverter` rather than `IFieldNameConverter`, which has two methods, `NameForField` and `NameForArgument`, rather than only `NameFor`.
-There is also no need to check for introspection types, as the framework will handle this automatically.
+There is also no need to check for introspection types, as GraphQL.NET will handle this automatically.
 Below is a sample of the changes required:

 ```csharp